igemsoftware2017/NCTU_Formosa/IoT/README.md

 ========
 This is a collection of IoT prediction model and sensor code

-It contain three files , they are data,disease_model and IoT talk.
+It contain three files : data,disease_model and IoT talk.
 --------
 The description of files is as follows.